T20X/notes/C++MemoryModelObjects.md

 # Lifetime

-(1) #
+# start of lifetime

+The properties ascribed to objects and references throughout this document apply for a given object or reference only during its lifetime.
+[Note 2: In particular, before the lifetime of an object starts and after its lifetime ends there are significant restrictions on the use of the object, as described below, in [class.base.init], and in [class.cdtor].
+Also, the behavior of an object under construction and destruction can differ from the behavior of an object whose lifetime has started and not ended. [class.base.init] and [class.cdtor] describe the behavior of an object during its periods of construction and destruction. — end note]

+A program may end the lifetime of an object of class type without invoking the destructor, by reusing or releasing the storage as described above.
+[Note 3: A delete-expression ([expr.delete]) invokes the destructor prior to releasing the storage. — end note] In this case, the destructor is not implicitly invoked.
+[Note 4: The correct behavior of a program often depends on the destructor being invoked for each object of class type. — end note]

 The lifetime of an object or reference is a runtime property of the object or reference.
 A variable is said to have vacuous initialization if it is default-initialized and, if it is of class type or a (possibly multidimensional) array thereof, that class type has a trivial default constructor.
 The lifetime of an object of type T begins when:
-(1.1)
-storage with the proper alignment and size for type T is obtained, and (1.2) its initialization (if any) is complete (including vacuous initialization) ([dcl.init]), except that if the object is a union member or subobject thereof, its lifetime only begins if that union member is the initialized member in the union ([dcl.init.aggr], [class.base.init]), or as described in [class.union], [class.copy.ctor], and [class.copy.assign], and except as described in [allocator.members].
-The lifetime of an object o of type T ends when:
+(1.1) storage with the proper alignment and size for type T is obtained, and (1.2) its initialization (if any) is complete (including vacuous initialization) ([dcl.init]), except that if the object is a union member or subobject thereof, its lifetime only begins if that union member is the initialized member in the union ([dcl.init.aggr], [class.base.init]), or as described in [class.union], [class.copy.ctor], and [class.copy.assign], and except as described in [allocator.members].
-(1.3) if T is a non-class type, the object is destroyed, or (1.4) if T is a class type, the destructor call starts, or (1.5) the storage which the object occupies is released, or is reused by an object that is not nested within o ([intro.object]).

 (2) The lifetime of a reference begins when its initialization is complete.
 The lifetime of a reference ends as if it were a scalar object requiring storage.
 [Note 1: [class.base.init] describes the lifetime of base and member subobjects.

+# end of lifetime

 (3) The lifetime of an object o of type T ends when:
+The lifetime of an object o of type T ends when:
-- if T is a class type with a non-trivial destructor ([class.dtor]), the destructor call starts,
-- if T is a class type, the destructor call starts, or
-- the storage which the object occupies is released, or is reused by an object that is not nested within o ([intro.object]).
+(1.3) if T is a non-class type, the object is destroyed, or (1.4) if T is a class type, the destructor call starts, or (1.5) the storage which the object occupies is released, or is reused by an object that is not nested within o ([intro.object]).
 Right now, even if you called n.~int();, that would not actually end ns lifetime

- you cannot create an array from allocating two objects adjacently to each othe